crossroadsfpga/enso/docs/primitives/tx_enso_pipe.md

 enso::TxPipe* tx_pipe = device->AllocateTxPipe();
 assert(tx_pipe != nullptr);

 // Allocate a buffer.
-Note that we request a buffer of size 0, this is
+Note that we do not specify a target size.
-// guaranteed to never block.
-uint8_t* buf = tx_pipe->AllocateBuf(0);
+// This makes sure that AllocateBuf will never block. uint8_t* buf = tx_pipe->AllocateBuf();

 // Retrieve the buffer's current capacity. uint32_t data_size = tx_pipe->capacity();